peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### equals
     public boolean equals(CBORObject other)
 Compares the equality of two CBOR objects.
+Not-a-number values can be considered equal by this method.

 **Parameters:**